Minnesota State Patrol: History

 The Minnesota Highway Patrol was created in 1929 when Charles M. Babcock, the Commissioner of Highways, appointed Earle Brown, Sheriff of Hennepin County, as Chief of the Highway Patrol.
 On July 1, 1929, Chief Brown appointed 8 officers.
-In 1973 the Highway Patrol was reorganized and the official name was changed to the Minnesota State Patrol.
+In 1973, the Highway Patrol was reorganized and the official name was changed to the Minnesota State Patrol.

 The first training school was held January 18 to April 1, 1930.
 This school graduated the first 35 members of the Minnesota Highway Patrol.

+The mission of the Minnesota State Patrol is "to protect and serve all people in the state through assistance, education, and enforcement; provide support to allied agencies; and provide for the safe, efficient movement of traffic on Minnesota's roadways."
+The Minnesota State Patrol strives to achieve their mission while following their "core values" of respect, integrity, courage, honor, and excellence.
+These core values are taught to new cadets on the first day of the academy and are stressed throughout employment.

 The patch

-The patch worn by members of the Minnesota State Patrol evolved from "The Great Seal" which is placed on all official state documents.
+The previous version of the modern patch worn by members of the Minnesota State Patrol evolved from "The Great Seal" which was placed on all official state documents.
+In August 2024, the State Patrol announced an updated logo design for their patches and badges.
+This was due to the State of Minnesota replacing their state seal and state flag in May of 2024.
+Instead of using the new state seal featuring the Common Loon (the state bird), the State Patrol designed their own center seal and kept the rest of their previously used designs largely the same.

+The new State Patrol seal consists of the Mississippi River, seven Norway Pines (the state tree) to represent troopers working seven days a week, a four-point North Star (also on the new state seal), and a banner which reads "Since 1929" across the top acknowledging the birth year of the agency.
+The State Patrol began updating logos and license plates on squad cars first, and then troopers began wearing the new patches and badges in April 2025.
+The State Patrol's chief, Colonel Christina Bogojevic, estimated there were 188,000 agency items that needed to be switched over to the new logo.
+The cost of this changeover was estimated to be approximately $4,000,000.

 Notable incidents

-According to Bellingcat the Minnesota State Patrol was among the police departments which deliberately targeted journalists during the George Floyd protests.

 In late May 2020, the Minnesota State Patrol was involved in policing the George Floyd protests in Minneapolis–Saint Paul.
 The State Patrol slashed tires of at least several dozen unoccupied vehicles parked near protests, admitting their involvement around a week later.
 Several journalists' cars, including from the Star Tribune, had their tires slashed.
 The Patrol said that the tactic was not a usual one, but they implemented it to prevent vehicles from being used as weapons.